jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog" target="_blank" class="button small">Reader</a>

-_Keeping the Industrial Age work culture alive means our jobs are getting more bullshit every year.
-But bullshit jobs are a needless waste.
-We're just at the start of the Internet Age.
-There's so many upgrades and improvements we need to make.
-But to get started, we need to adopt a new philosophy first.
+_Keeping the Industrial Age work culture alive means our jobs get more bullshit every year.
+BS jobs are a needless waste.
+We're just at the start of the Internet Age, and there are so many upgrades and improvements we need to make to our society.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## Our Old Health Care System

 Doctors study really hard to learn how to keep us healthy.
-That's why they're respected in every society on Earth.
+That's why a medical degree is respected in every society on Earth.

 Despite that esteem, [in this TED talk from 2015](https://youtu.be/mafghkNmKgo) Dr. Alieta Eck discusses how much of a let-down her job is.
 You see, when she started medical school in the early '80s, she thought practicing medicine meant making deep connections with patients.
 She pictured detailed examinations, home visits, and being there when needed most.

 Instead, Dr. Eck got something far different.
 To her sadness, the Main Street economy, where customers directly dealt with specialists like carpenters, tailors, and doctors, was long gone.

-True to the trend ravaging our economy, what Dr. Eck got was ever-more bureaucrats running interference drills.
+True to the trend ravaging our economy, what Dr. Eck got was ever-more bureaucrats.
 Since 1970, the valuable administration of clinics and hospitals was taken over by government and corporate middlemen.
 These "eight different bosses" created ever-more paperwork to put themselves in between doctors and their patients.

 Notice I said paperwork, because actual paper forms, regulations, and fax machines help delay processing and justify more bureaucratic positions.
 That's why our society doesn't have "Medical FaceTime" or "InstaInsuranceHealth" apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.